When you study with us, you need to pay for your tuition and field trips, as well as covering administration and student services fees.

 - Take advantage of Lincoln's fee waiver: Lincoln University provides domestic students with a fee waiver for selected programmes.
 This is for tuition fees only, you will need to pay the student services fees and course-related costs such as textbooks yourself.

-This fee waiver offer is only available until the end of 2022.
-For more information visit Fees Free Study.
+You can find the eligible programmes here.
+This fee waiver offer is only available until the end of 2023.

 - Scholarships: If you have been awarded a scholarship that will cover part or all of your fees, please contact [email protected]

-Western Union Global Pay payment portal, is our preferred payment method for international students.
-It makes it easier for you to pay your NZD student fees, tuition, accommodation and insurance fees using your home currency or another international currency.
-You can pay from your bank account with a telegraphic transfer or use a credit card or other means of payment options for certain currencies
+Convera Global Pay payment portal, is our preferred payment method for international students.
+It makes it easier for you to pay your NZD student fees, tuition, accommodation and insurance fees using your home currency or another international currency, and to avoid costly transaction charges from your bank.
+You can pay from your bank account with a telegraphic transfer or use a credit or debit card, eWallet, or other means of payment options for certain currencies.

 International Payment by a third party on behalf of the student

-Our Western Union payment portal allows for third parties (parents/guardians or others) to make a secure international payment on behalf of a Lincoln University student without having access to confidential student information.
+Our Convera payment portal allows for third parties (parents/guardians or others) to make a secure international payment on behalf of a Lincoln University student without having access to confidential student information.
 You will need the student’s full name and ID number.

-- Open the Western Union Global Pay for Students payment portal and follow the instructions.
+- Open the Convera Global Pay for Students payment portal and follow the instructions.
 Make sure you enter your full name and Lincoln student ID.

-- Western Union will email you a Funds Transfer Confirmation.
+- Convera will email you a Funds Transfer Confirmation.
 The exchange rate on the confirmation remains fixed for 72 hours.

-- Arrange a transfer of funds from your bank (or other forms of payment) to the Western Union partner or Custom House bank listed on your Funds Transfer Confirmation.
+- Arrange a transfer of funds from your bank (or other forms of payment) to the Convera partner or Custom House bank listed on your Funds Transfer Confirmation.

-- On receipt of funds, the Western Union partner or Custom House bank makes a payment to Lincoln and you will receive an email confirmation when this is complete.
+- On receipt of funds, the Convera partner or Custom House bank makes a payment to Lincoln and you will receive an email confirmation when this is complete.

-If you have any issues using this service, contact your local Western Union office or email [email protected]
+If you have any issues using this service, access 24/7 live chat on the platform or contact Convera's friendly team: [email protected]

 - Pay through LUCAS: The available options are Account to Account, which is online banking, or by credit card.